Guidelines on Peaceful Protest at Queen's

 Intimidation or Harassment: Physical and verbal intimidation or harassment; or impeding others’ basic rights, including free expression, freedom to assemble, and human rights are prohibited.
 This includes harassing individuals in their cars, offices, homes, at meetings of university governance, or elsewhere.

-Posters and Signs: Affixing signs, posters, or flyers (including the use of chalk, marker, paint, and projections) outside designated areas is prohibited under university signage policies and city bylaws.
+Posters and Signs: Affixing signs, posters, or flyers (including the use of chalk, marker, paint, and projections) outside designated areas is prohibited under university signage policies and City of Kingston Streets Bylaw 2004-190 (Public Notice Boards).

 Health and Safety Risks: Actions that threaten the physical health and safety of others, or that present a threat to security are prohibited.